 Can I add veggies to Baked Ziti With Ricotta?

 Of course!
 Just like a classic lasagna, vegetables can be a great addition to Baked Ziti, making it healthier while also bulking it up.
-My choices of vegetable would be a combination of:
+My choices of vegetables would be a combination of:

 - Zucchini/Summer squash